nightmode/feri/docs/advanced/api/config.md

 # Feri - Config

-Config holds all the variables that may be set by the command line, set by a [custom config file](../custom-config-file.md#feri---custom-config-file) for the command line, or set programatically.
+Config holds all the variables that may be set by the command line, set by a [custom config file](../custom-config-file.md#feri---custom-config-file) for the command line, or set programmatically.

 The config module can be found inside the file [code/3 - config.js](../../../code/3%20-%20config.js)